BigelowLab/nbs/README.md

 replaces the first version called [Blended Sea Winds](https://www.ncei.noaa.gov/products/blended-sea-winds) online.

+This package provides tolls to querying, downloading and archiving blended sea wind raster files.
+Data are served on THREDDS catalog using OPeNDAP services.
+We hide all of the details and provide a simplified interface to download rasters (saved as GeoTIFF) and simple database organization.

 ### [Citation](https://doi.org/10.3389/fmars.2022.935549)

 > Saha, K.; Huai-Min, Z. Hurricane and Typhoon Storm Wind Resolving NOAA